 Most people have the ability to associate certain smells with different emotions and state-of-mind in their life.
 A favorite childhood recipe cooking may evoke feelings of security and calm, a harsh smell can create headaches, and earthy scents may trigger thoughts of spring or fall.
 Smells affect us depending on our previous experiences with them. […]

-Throughout the years I have shared temporary fixes for an inoperable water heater and furnace, suggested back up plans when things don’t work, and what to pack in your electrical bag to keep your 12 volt system up and operating when something goes awry.
+Throughout the years I have shared temporary fixes for an inoperable water heater and furnace, suggested back-up plans when things don’t work, and what to pack in your electrical bag to keep your 12-volt system up and operating when something goes awry.
 Here’s another tip to remember.
-Just recently the check valve on […]
+Just recently the check valve on my city […]

 Try these two easy, safe ways to eliminate noisy RV slide out and window squeaks with 3-in-One RV maintenance products.

 When we bought our new motorhome in 2003, it was supplied with what we thought was a great audio system.
 The Magnadyne M9900 AM/FM/CD/Cassette player was output to DHS Amplifier and featured a Sony 10-disc CD changer.
 Although the radio performed well, the grey and black LCD display on the M9900 was a major problem. […]